ZhijieZheng-UM/ZhijieZheng-UM.github.io/car.md

 -----
 ### Objective
-Dedicated and detail-oriented new graduate with a strong work ethic and a passion for automobiles.
+Dedicated,detail-oriented and skilled car lover with a strong work ethic and a passion for automobiles.
 Offering meticulous attention to detail, effective problem-solving and multitasking skills.
 Adept at collaborating within teams to achieve efficient results and committed to continuous learning.
 Possesses a valid Class 5 driver's license with a clean driving record.
 Capable of driving both automatic and manual transmission vehicles with confidence and expertise.

 -----
 ### Education
-**Sept 2018 - Aug 2019**
+**Sept 2018 - Feb 2023**
 :    **Bachelor of Science, Computer Science**<br />
-     *International College of Manitoba, Winnipeg*
+     *University of Manitoba, Winnipeg*
-     * GPA: 4.00
+     * GPA: 3.8
      * Winter 2019 Honour Roll
      : Demonstrated strong academic performance as a full-time student

-**Sept 2019 - Feb 2023**
-:    **Bachelor of Science, Computer Science**<br />
-     *University of Manitoba, Winnipeg*
-     * GPA: 3.8
-     * Active participant in computer science-related projects and activities

 -----
 ### Skills
 **Ability**